elm-community/elm-faq/index.md

 ### How do I navigate to a new route from within a nested view, for example from a page view rather than the top level of my app?

-The [elm-lang/navigation](http://package.elm-lang.org/packages/elm-lang/navigation/latest/Navigation) library is the standard for managing browser navigation from within Elm.
-For changing the URL, you can either use `newUrl` (which adds to the browser's history) or `modifyUrl` (which doesn't).
+The [elm/browser/Browser.Navigation](https://package.elm-lang.org/packages/elm/browser/latest/Browser-Navigation) module is the standard for managing browser navigation from within Elm.
+For changing the URL, you can either use `newUrl` (which adds to the browser's history) or `replaceUrl` (which doesn't).
 In either case, you pass it the new URL (String), and get back a `Cmd msg`.

 Typically, on the page where you want to do the navigation (say on clicking a button), you will have